·

 HashiCorp as an independent company had one revenue model: sell HashiCorp Cloud Platform and enterprise support.
 IBM has a different playbook.
 IBM's history includes acquiring companies, integrating their products into IBM's enterprise sales motion, and gradually deprecating anything that doesn't fit.
 Maybe Terraform is too big for that treatment.
 But Terraform's community isn't waiting around to find out.

-The 38% who are evaluating alternatives aren't all going to the same place.
+The users evaluating alternatives aren't all going to the same place.
 The migration paths depend on your stack, your team, and what you actually need from IaC.

 This is the option that gets dismissed too quickly.
 CloudFormation is verbose, yes.
 The feedback loop is slower than terraform plan, yes.
 But it has properties that matter more in 2026 than they did in 2019: